 After an hour of hiking, the small creek disappears and the tunnel of old growth oak, pine, and maple trees thins into small, weathered trees on the mountain’s ridge.

-Looking down through the oak, maple, and pine, you notice how far down the valley is.
+Looking down through the foliage, you notice how far down the valley is.
 The trail underfoot starts to dry up, turning from mud with small rocks to loose gravel, shrub roots, and larger pumpkin-sized boulders to step around.

 “How much longer before we reach the top?” asks redheaded sophomore Ryan.

-“Oh, just around the bend, or three…” she replies with a smile, “but more like an hour, hour fifteen.
-Then we’ll have some amazing views and can hangout or explore for a while.”
+“Oh, just around the bend, or three…” she replies with a smile, “but more like a mile, mile and a half.
+Then we’ll have some amazing views and can hang out or explore for a while.”

 Wander up the mountain by foot for some fresh air and stories to tell your friends.
-At this point in the fall, the trees are reaching their peak red, yellow, or orange.
-Photos, once posted, will be “amazing,” “jealous,” and “I want to go there!”
+At this point in the fall, the leaves are reaching their peak red, yellow, and orange colors.

-You can expect to hike around 5-7 miles roundtrip, with plenty of time to relax, enjoy the view, and take a few selfies.
+You can expect to hike around 5-7 miles round trip, with plenty of time to relax, enjoy the view, and snap a few Instagram-worthy pics.

-You’ll feel tired at the end of the day, but stoked on bagging a summit (you know, weather and conditions allowing of course) in the fall.
+You’ll feel tired at the end of the day, but stoked on bagging a summit (weather and conditions allowing of course).

 get outside to summit a beautiful mountain